The Stone Roses (album): Accolades

 In 2006, British Hit Singles & Albums and NME organised a poll of which, 40,000 people worldwide voted for the 100 best albums ever and The Stone Roses was placed at number seven on the list.
 In 2010, The Stone Roses won the Mojo Classic Album award.
 Upon announcing the award, Mojo noted how the band "managed to sum up an era and to create a piece of work that also transcends the time in which it was made."
 In 2013 The Flaming Lips and friends honoured the record with The Time Has Come to Shoot You Down… What a Sound, a reworking of the entire album.
 In 2014, the staff of PopMatters included the album on their list of "12 Essential Alternative Rock Albums from the 1980s".
+In 2013, the album ranked number 7 on NME's The 500 Greatest Albums of All Time.

 In 2020, it came third in the BBC Radio 2 "Ultimate 80's Album" poll, beating albums such as "Thriller" by Michael Jackson, "Appetite for Destruction" by Guns N' Roses and "Purple Rain" by Prince.
 The listeners poll, which had "tens of thousands of votes", had a list of 50 albums to choose from that were selected by a panel of music experts.
 The shortlist was based on sales from each year of the decade, alongside a selection of albums that have endured the test of time.

+In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".